Ajjack0303/AJ-DAE/projects/to_do_list/README.md

 source venv_todo/bin/activate
 ```

-3. Install any dependencies if needed (currently uses standard Python libraries).
+3. Ensure Python standard libraries are available (no additional packages required).

 ---

 ## Running the To-Do List Manager

-To run the script:
+To run the main script:

 ```bash
 python3 to_do-list.py
 ```

-The CLI/GUI will launch, allowing you to manage tasks interactively.

----

-## Configuration

-- Tasks are stored in a JSON file (`tasks.json`) for persistence
-- Modify the file path in the script if you want to store tasks elsewhere
+Follow the on-screen prompts to add, update, delete, or view tasks.
+Tasks are automatically saved to `tasks.json`.

 ---